-In a memorandum dated March 6, 2019, the Environmental Planning Section noted that the applicant has submitted a statement of justification (SOJ), including an exhibit in response to this requirement.
+The Planning Board adopted herein by reference a memorandum dated March 6, 2019 (Finch to Bishop), and the applicant's statement of justification (SOJ), including an exhibit in response to this condition.
 The SOJ outlines two alternative trail alignments; one as shown on previous plans along the northern portion of the property, and the other largely within the Forbes Court undeveloped public right-of-way.
-The proposed 5-foot natural surface trail, per Alignment 2, has been shown on the Type 2 tree conservation plan (TCP2) and DSP and accounts for the associated off-site woodland clearing.
-Both staff and the applicant agree that Alignment 2 would be the preferred alignment for reduction of impacts to sensitive environmental features and is recommended.
+The proposed 5-foot-wide natural surface trail, per Alignment 2, has been shown on the Type 2 tree conservation plan (TCP2) and DSP and accounts for the associated off-site woodland clearing.
+The Planning Board approved Alignment 2 due to the reduction of impacts to sensitive environmental features.

 The SOJ indicates that Alignment 2 is approximately 700 feet in length (650 feet of trail and 50 feet of elevated boardwalk).
-The boardwalk portion of the trail is proposed outside of the Washington Suburban Sanitary Commission (WSSC) easement due to conflicts that may arise should WSSC need to perform repairs on the waterline in the future.
-All proposed impacts to regulated environmental features are proposed to occur off-site, within the Forbes Court right-of-way, and therefore is not subject to the typical primary management Area (PMA) impact evaluation and this alignment is recommended for approval.
+The boardwalk portion of the trail is outside of the Washington Suburban Sanitary Commission (WSSC) easement due to conflicts that may arise should WSSC need to perform repairs on the waterline in the future.
+All the impacts to regulated environmental features are proposed to occur off-site, within the Forbes Court right-of-way, and therefore is not subject to the typical primary management Area (PMA) impact evaluation.
+This trail alignment is approved.